camunda/camunda-8-js-sdk/CONTRIBUTING.md

 5. Write tests to cover your changes and ensure existing tests pass.
 6. Run the tests using `npm test` to make sure everything is working correctly.
 See below for details on running integration tests.
 7. Commit your changes and push them to your forked repository.
 Use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format for the commit message.
 See the note below.
-8. Submit a pull request to the main repository.
+8. Submit a pull request against `alpha`.
-9. When your PR is merged into the `alpha` branch, an alpha package is published to NPM.
+9. If any changes are needed they will be requested.
+10. Your PR will be merged to `alpha` and the integration tests run in CI.
-10. When the `alpha` branch is merged into `main`, a new package is published to NPM.
+11. When the `alpha` branch is merged into `main`, a new package is published to NPM.

 ## A note on commit messages

-The repository uses []`semantic-release`](https://github.com/semantic-release/semantic-release) to create releases.
+The repository uses [`semantic-release`](https://github.com/semantic-release/semantic-release) to create releases.
 Because we track the Camunda 8 Platform minor version, we treat feature implementation during a minor release cycle as a patch release rather than a minor release.

 Creating a commit with a `feat` commit message will cause the package version patch release number to increment.
 To update the minor version, a commit with the type `minor` is needed.